 - claim a tax credit if the company is loss-making, worth up to 10% of the surrenderable loss

 Large companies working on R&D projects (or companies who have been subcontracted to do R&D work by a large company) can claim a Research and Development Expenditure Credit.
 This is essentially a tax credit calculated at 20% of the company’s qualifying R&D expenditure.

 Please note: R&D relief is not available with respect to research or advances within a social science (e.g. economics) sphere or which relates to a theoretical field (e.g. pure mathematics).

 The Patent Box scheme enables companies to apply a lower rate of Corporation Tax to profits earned from any of their patented inventions.

-Qualifying companies which successfully elect in to the Patent Box can essentially reduce their Corporation Tax from the standard rate (currently 19%) to the lower level of 10%.
+Qualifying companies which successfully elect into the Patent Box can essentially reduce their Corporation Tax to 10%.

 6. Employment Allowance